 What do George W. Bush and I have in common?
-Not much except that we both had surgery on the same day; however, I elected to have mine.
-My distance vision has been failing for a while now, so cataract surgery was in the stars.
+Not much except that we both had surgery on the same day, mine however, was of the elective kind.
+My distance vision has been failing for a while now, so cataract surgery was on the horizon (which, alas, I could no longer see.)
 Yesterday I had cataracts removed from the left eye with an implantation of an intraocular lens as a bonus.
 Can’t wait to see the results!
-I’m on no meds but the colorful hallucinations through the bandages are gorgeous.
+I’m on no meds but the colorful hallucinations through the bandages are spectacular.
 It’s like having a built-in kaleidoscope.
 In the meantime, I’ve been forced to sit still – a Herculean task for me.
 So what have I been doing?
 All my favorite sedentary activities: reading and writing and even watching a little television (which is really not a favorite thing – except for tennis matches or golf tourneys.)
 But I watched “Morning Joe” all the way up to 9 o’clock when it goes off.
 I’m usually out by that hour.
 I then watched a DVR recording of last night’s delightful Jay Leno interview with the POTUS and I’m looking forward to a film that was sold out at the Tribeca Filmfest a couple of years ago: Julie Delpy’s ” Two Days in New York,” which we also taped last night.
 All this inactivity – how long will I be able to take it?
 I should know later today when the bandages and stitches are removed.

 Caveat: Rated PG and not gory.
 I was fully conscious and awake throughout, so I offer this eye-lesswitness account: